Creates a new ParameterizedPointPainter.

 Notes when using density painting:

 To create expressions, you must use ExpressionFactory.
-The expression must be well-formed and resolve to a number.
+The expression must be well-formed and resolve to an icon expression.
+Note that any attribute used in the expressions must be specified in the constructor parameterattributes

 1